-Nursing Mothers: It is not known whether topically applied ciprofloxacin is excreted in human milk.
-However, it is known that orally administered ciprofloxacin is excreted in the milk of lactating rats and oral ciprofloxacin has been reported in human breast milk after a single 500 mg dose.
+It is not known whether topically applied ciprofloxacin is excreted in human milk; however, it is known that orally administered ciprofloxacin is excreted in the milk of lactating rats and oral ciprofloxacin has been reported in human breast milk after a single 500 mg dose.
 Caution should be exercised when Ciprofloxacin Ophthalmic Solution is administered to a nursing mother.

-Pediatric Use: Safety and effectiveness in pediatric patients below the age of 1 year have not been established.
+Safety and effectiveness of Ciprofloxacin Ophthalmic Solution have been established in all ages.
+Use of ciprofloxacin is supported by evidence from adequate and well controlled studies of ciprofloxacin in adults, children and neonates (see Clinical Studies).
 Although ciprofloxacin and other quinolones cause arthropathy in immature animals after oral administration, topical ocular administration of ciprofloxacin to immature animals did not cause any arthropathy and there is no evidence that the ophthalmic dosage form has any effect on the weight bearing joints.

 A topical overdose of Ciprofloxacin Ophthalmic Solution may be flushed from the eye(s) with warm tap water.

-How Supplied: As a sterile ophthalmic solution, in a plastic dispenser:
+As a sterile ophthalmic solution: 5 mL in white opaque plastic dropper bottles.